luiscoco/Aspire_MCP_Sample1/README.md

 ![image](https://github.com/user-attachments/assets/7b6bd667-ba34-4144-b0dc-6c20aeca5e88)

 It is also possible to configure four using other AI providers like: OpenAI, Github AI models, Ollama, etc.

+## 2. How to create a Blank solution

+## 3. How to create the folders struture

+## 4. How to create an Aspire Blank Application

+We upgrade the Nuget packages

+## 5. How to create a Blazor Web Application

+We Add Aspire support to the application

+## 6. How to create a ASP.NET Core Web API

+We Add Aspire support to the application

+## 7. Load Nuget Packages in Blazor Web Application

+## 8. Load Nuget Packages in ASP.NET Core Web API

+## 9. We configure AppHost project  Middleware(Program.cs)

+## 10.

 ## Overview